network-analytics/pmacct-test-automation/tests/207-BMP-CISCO-HUAWEI-multiple-sources-dump-spreading/README.md

 IMPORTANT: for this test we use the pmbmpd daemon (not nfacctd)!

 Testing with BMP traffic from 3 different source IPs.
-BMP table dump is enabled, and configured to be spread in different intervals.
+BMP table dump is enabled, and configured to be spread in different intervals (depending on the scenario, see below).
-The goal of this test is to validate functionality of the dump spreading feature.
+The goal of this test is to validate functionality of the table dump also with the dump spreading feature.

 (pcaps taken from test 202)